Do I have Vaginismus? Can it be treated?

 - Try to share your fears and concerns and anger with your health practitioner.
 We can handle it.
 And it’s much, much easier for us to help you if you’re honest with how you’re feeling, even if what you’re feeling is anger at how long the whole damn process is taking!

 If you don’t live in the NY, NJ, CT area, please don’t despair.
-We treat dozens of women who suffer from Vaginismus, but live far away.
-Click Here to learn more.
+We treat dozens of women who suffer from vaginismus, but live far away.
+Learn more about our vaginismus treatment options for out-of-town patients.

 In A Patient’s Own Words: